advanced-rest-client/saved-menu/README.md

 A list of saved items in the ARC main menu.

 The element uses direct implementation of the PouchDB to make a query to the datastore.
-It also listens to events fired by the `arc-model` elements to update state of the saved items.
+It also listens to events fired by the `arc-models/request-model` element to update state of the saved items.

 ### Example
 ```
 <saved-menu></saved-menu>
+<request-model></request-model>
 ```

+### Events

+The element listens for the following events.

+#### request-object-changed

+The details object has to contain the following properties:
+- `request` (`Object`) - Updated request object.
+Note, if `_id` of the object changed this should be a copy of the object.
+Otherwise it won't be possible to recognise old object on the list.
+- `oldId` (`String`) - The `_id` property of the item from before the change.

+Note: `items` list does not contain full request object.
+Don't use array of this items to update request object.

+#### request-object-deleted
+The details object has to contain the following properties:
+- `id` (`String`) - The `_id` property of removed item.

 ### Sizing the element